 I mean happy.
-His teachers at the J come to me and say what a pleasure he is, “so affectionate and loving, such a joy” that they can sit him with anyone over lunch.
-He loves everyone instantly; he’s your basic emotional slut.
+His teachers come to me and say what a pleasure he is, “so affectionate and loving, such a joy” that they can sit him with anyone over lunch.
+He loves everyone instantly.
 And he’s able to keep up with his friends on the playground, compensating one way or another for his lack of balance.

 And that’s when my heart breaks a little.
 I think about this sweet, truly loving kid, standing on a playground with his friends, noticing that they can all get up on the swing.
 He can’t.
 I think of him at soccer, with all his agile peers weaving around cones, as he knocks them over.
 As he stands alone on the field as his friends pass him by, withdrawing a little, embarrassed that he can’t keep up.